 That whilst in East Anglia we have not had the unprecedented levels of rainfall which have occurred further north and in the west of the county in recent years this by no means equates to there being no risk of it occurring here.
 ADA have written to DEFRA seeking to formalise a mechanism for IDBs providing support to the EA in a major event to recover costs.
-An update will be given should there be any substantive movement from DEFRA iv) Tactical Plans for the Fens Agreement
+An update will be given should there be any substantive movement from DEFRA on this matter as a result of this request.

+iv) Tactical Plans for the Fens Agreement